 The hamlet of Forrest, Manitoba was established in the early 1880s when the first railroad came through.
-It is home to two grain elevators.
+It was home to two grain elevators.
+The wooden grain elevator was demolished in late 2018.

 Manitoba Pool Grain Elevator

-There is a former Manitoba Pool grain elevator in the town of Forrest, Manitoba.
-I believe it was built in 1928.
+There was a former Manitoba Pool grain elevator in the town of Forrest, Manitoba.
+I believe it was built in 1927 or 1928.
+The annex was built in 1956.
 The Forrest grain elevator was on the CP Rapid City subdivision; it lost its rail connection in 1980 when the subdivision was abandoned.

-The elevator does not appear to be in use but the cupola has obviously received new siding in the near past.
+The elevator did not appear to be in use when visited in 2014 but the cupola has obviously received new siding in the near past.

 Viterra Grain Elevator